-The service Winter Wonderland event was held again in December 2022 and is planned for 2023.
-This will see children families and siblings being invited to our main site where we will have a Santa, food and some activities planned to celebrate together.
-The service supported over 98 service users, their families, and staff to attend a "Winter Wonderland Lights" event in Malahide Castle to celebrate the Christmas period in a safe way.
+We are delighted that we are in a position to plan our Winter Wonderland event again in 2023.
+This will see children families and sibilings being invited to our main site where we will have a Santa, food and some activities planned to celebrate together.
+The service once again supported over 98 service users, their families, and staff to attend of "Winter Wonderland Lights" event in Malahide Castle to celebrate the Christmas period in a safe way.